sendgrid/docs/content/docs/ui/account-and-settings/verifying-your-account.md

 ## Upgrading your account

-If you opted to start with Twilio SendGrid for free, you won't be able to upgrade to a paid plan until after your first 30 days have lapsed.
-The 30 day time period starts as soon as you complete the initial sign up form, not when you complete the final verification step.
-After your 30 day period lapses you may [upgrade your account](https://app.sendgrid.com/account/billing)) by completing some verification steps.
+If you opted to start with Twilio SendGrid for free, you can upgrade whenever you want provided you complete the [account verification steps](#Unlock-your-Paid-Account).
+In some instances our compliance team may need to verify your account manually.
+In that case, your account should be unlocked within 72 hours and you'll receive an alert within the app.